transloadit/uppy/website/src/docs/transloadit-preset-picker.md

  - `successful` - An array containing data about files that were uploaded successfully
  - `failed` - An array containing data about files that failed to upload
  - `transloadit` - An array of Assembly statuses
+ - `results` - An array of results produced by the assembly, if `waitForEncoding` was used

 ## `options.target`